vnizar/event-scheduler/README.md

 ```

 * Run application

+This application have 3 main services to make it loose coupled between services

+1. Web application
+This is where the application run and do transaction via http call, i.e create user.
+To run the web server, run this command:
 ```
 node app.js
 ```

-This application have 3 main services:
-1. Web application
-This is where the application run and do transaction via http call, i.e create user.

 2. Cron
 Create jobs based on users who have birthday at the same day.
 To run this from the root project:
 ```
-node cron.js
+node jobs/cron.js
 ```

 3. Worker
 Handle created jobs from Cron and trigger send API call and update notification status.
 To run this from the root project:
 ```
-node ./services/worker.js
+node ./queues/worker.js
 ```

 ## ERD